Maya Indians Predicted End of World or 2012

 However, wars occurred between rival Mayan groups until the Spanish conquered the whole region.
 Chechen Itza’s was abandoned by 1300.
 The Mayan calendar predicted this event.
 The Spanish made it a policy to kill all the Mayan priests and burn all the books when they arrived in Mexico.
 If this hadn't happened we would have a lot more answers about this lost tribe

 Mayan Temple Locations

-There will be a rare alignment of the sun, earth as positioned in the Milky Way.
-They don’t think this will end the world.
-Some scientists believe there will be a total magnetic pole shift of the North and South Pole.
-Even if that occurs, there is no scientific evidence that the world will end in 2012.
+They stated will be a rare alignment of the sun, earth as positioned in the Milky Way.
+They didn’t think this will end the world.
+Some scientists believed there will be a total magnetic pole shift of the North and South Pole.
+Obviously this didn't happen, there is no prediction of the world ending, so enjoy your life!

 The copyright, renewed in 2018, for this article is owned by Pamela Oglesby.
 Permission to republish this article in print or online must be granted by the author in writing.